mlpack/ensmallen/doc/optimizers.md

  * [SGD in Wikipedia](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)
  * [Differentiable separable functions](#differentiable-separable-functions)

-## MOEA/D
+## MOEA/D-DE
 *An optimizer for arbitrary multi-objective functions.*
-MOEA/D (Multi Objective Evolutionary Algorithm based on Decomposition) is a multi objective optimization algorithm.
-The algorithm works by decomposing a multi objective problem to a single objective one by employing different decomposition approaches such as Tchebycheff approach, Boundary-intersection approach and weighted sum approach.
+MOEA/D-DE (Multi Objective Evolutionary Algorithm based on Decomposition - Differential Evolution) is a multi objective optimization algorithm.
+It decomposes a multiobjective optimization problem into a number of scalar optimization subproblems and optimizes them simultaneously.
+Each subproblem randomly use information from neighboring subproblems during the evolution stage.
+The Differential Evolution variant introduces further measures to encourage diversity in the produced solution.
-These approaches are based on a weight vector, random choices of weight vectors produce random single objective problems.
-Solving each problem, we get a different solution which will be a part of the Pareto Front.

 #### Constructors
 * `MOEAD()`
-* `MOEAD(`_`populationSize, crossoverProb, mutationProb, mutationStrength, neighbourhoodSize, lowerBound, upperBound`_`)`
+* `MOEAD(`_`populationSize, numGeneration, crossoverProb, mutationProb, mutationStrength, neighborSize, distributionIndex, lowerBound,      neighborProb, differentialWeight, maxReplace, upperBound`_`)`

 #### Attributes